-Adjuvant Therapy for Melanoma (depicted in Figure 1)
+Adjuvant Therapy for Melanoma (Depicted in Figure 1)

-Stage IIB and IIC
+Resected Stage IIB and IIC

-At this time, pembrolizumab is the only option indicated as an adjuvant treatment for patients with stage IIb/c melanoma after complete resection.
+At this time, pembrolizumab is the only option indicated as an adjuvant treatment for patients with stage IIb and IIc melanoma after complete resection.
 Pembrolizumab is currently under review for funding.